jmquigley/gadgets/docs/lib/list/List.md

 ```

 #### Events
-- `onSelect(title: string)` - When the user selects an item from the list
+- `onSelection(title: string)` - When the user selects an item from the list
 this callback is invoked.
 It is given the string title associated with
 the item.